 While working at Procter & Gamble, Kevin Ashton coined the term “Internet of Things” during a presentation on RFID.
 From this point on, industry leaders began to experiment more with the ability to connect devices to one another.

 2000s – The IoT Industry Experiences Major Growth

 2000 – Plans for First Internet Refrigerator

 LG released plans for a refrigerator with wifi compatibility.
 This would be one of the first of many smart household objects.

 2003 – The Term “IoT” Is More Widely Used

-Major companies start using the term “IoT” in replacement of M2M.
-This also changed sub-terminology such as M2M sim cards to IoT sim cards.
+Major companies start using the term “IoT” in the place of M2M.
+This also changed sub-terminology such as M2M sim cards to IoT SIM cards.

 2008 – The IPSO Alliance Is Formed